Building a REST Service with Scala

 • POST /customer/ to create Customer.

-• GET /customer/<id>/ to retrieve specific Customer.
+• GET /customer/<id>/ to retrieve a specific Customer.

-• PUT /customer/<id>/ to update specific Customer.
+• PUT /customer/<id>/ to update a specific Customer.

-• DELETE /customer/<id>/ to delete specific Customer.
+• DELETE /customer/<id>/ to delete a specific Customer.

 • GET /customer/ to search for Customers with specific parameters.

-Technology stack
+Technology Stack

 Scala was chosen as the foundation for the REST service we are going to implement.
-On the Scala website [2] it is described as a "general purpose programming language designed to express common programming patterns in a concise, elegant and type-safe way.
-Also, it smoothly integrates features of object-oriented and functional languages."
+On the Scala website [2], it is described as a “general-purpose programming language designed to express common programming patterns in a concise, elegant, and type-safe way.
+Also, it smoothly integrates features of object-oriented and functional languages.”

-Despite the fact that Scala is a relatively new language and may have some drawbacks, there are several attractive elements, that made it not just an "another new programming language":
+Despite the fact that Scala is a relatively new language and may have some drawbacks, there are several attractive elements that make it not just another new programming language:

 The following software was also used:

-• SBT (Simple Build Tool) - Build tool for Scala and Java projects.
-Maven or Gradle with appropriate Scala plug-ins can be used as well, however, SBT became de facto the number one build tool for Scala.
-It is easy-to-use but quite powerful utility.
-[3]
+• SBT (Simple Build Tool) – Build tool for Scala and Java projects.
+Maven or Gradle with appropriate

-• Akka - Asynchronous event-driven middleware framework implemented in Scala, for building high performance and reliable distributed applications.
-Akka decouples business logic from low-level mechanisms such as threads, locks and non-blocking IO.
-[4]
+performance and reliable distributed applications.
+Akka decouples business logic from low-level mechanisms such as

-• Spray - Scala framework for building RESTful web services on top of Akka: lightweight, asynchronous, non-blocking, actor-based, modular, testable.
-[5]
+• Spray – Scala framework for building RESTful web services on top of Akka: lightweight,

-• Slick - Database query and access library for Scala.
-It provides a toolkit to work with stored data almost as using Scala collections.
-Features an extensible query compiler which can generate code for different backends.
-[6]
+• Slick – Database query and access library for Scala.
+It provides a toolkit to work with stored

 • MySQL – Well-known open-source RDBMS.
 [7]